Synthetic-Bits/Audio-Synthesizer/README.md

 ## Setup Guide

-1. Put the NUCLEO on the PCB.
+1. Put the STM32H533RE (NUCLEO) board (white) on the synthesizer PCB (black) as seen in the below diagrams.
-2. Make sure the jumper on the NUCLEO is set to E5V to use external power.
+2. Make sure that the jumper cable on the STM32H533RE (NUCLEO) board is set to the E5V to use external power for the board and PCB system.
-3. Hook up the +15V, GND, -15V, GND from the power supply to the board.
-Make sure the power supply is off and to double check wiring is correct, before turning it on.
+3. Connect the +15V, GND, -15V, GND from the power supply to the board.
+Ensure that the power supply is off and to double check wiring is correct, before turning it on.
-4. Hook up an 8 Ohm Speaker to the board.
+4. Connect an 8 Ohm speaker to the board.
-5. Configure your low-pass filters as desired, per channel instrument.
+5. Configure your low-pass filters as desired, per channel.
-6. it is recommended to turn off the volume of each channel and set the master to 50%.
-Turn up the volume per channel to mix the audio to sound good.
+    - It's recommended to turn off the volume of each channel and set the master to 50%.
+    - Mix the audio as desired by turning up the volume per channel.
-7. Connect MIDI (either with the keyboard or other MIDI-compliant devices or through the pin headers)
+6. Connect the MIDI input to the PCB (either with a MIDI-compliant devices or through the pin headers)
-8. if using a computer you can connect a USB to a MIDI adapter or use an FTDI with the Python code with a MIDI file.
-Connect the TX of the FTDI to the RX pin on the board, and connect GND to GND from the FTDI and the board.
-See the below picture to see what pins are.
+    - If a computer is being used to stream MIDI over UART, you can use the provided Python code to stream a MIDI file to the synthesizer.
+See the below diagram for what pins should be connected.
-9. Flash the NUCLEO, using the USB-C STLK connector.
+7. Flash the NUCLEO board using the USB-C STLINK connector.
-10. Send MIDI to the board.
-Mix each of the channels as well as the master channel as desired.
+8. Send your MIDI input to the board.
+    - Mix each of the channels as well as the master channel as desired.
-11. _Caution_, the class AB amplifier gets really hot, really quickly.
+9. _Caution_, the class AB amplifier gets really hot, really quickly.
 Don't burn yourself or the board!
-It is highly recommended to have a large heat sink.
+    - It is highly recommended to have a large heat sink.

-Maybe a flow-diagram of the process would be nice here?

-Showcase what needs to be connected on a picture of the PCB?

 ## Board